No wise fish would go anywhere without a porpoise.Lewis Carroll, Mock Turtle, Alice’s Adventures in Wonderland

 Or perhaps these minimalists are like a guy I used to work with who owned a favorite pair of expensive loafers and wore them to the office, to the beach, and when camping.
 He even boasted about wearing them last year to climb Mount Fuji.
 He is wealthy but strangely proud of owning only one pair of shoes.

 Last time I saw his shoes they were scuffed and ragged and didn’t look good with a suit, but he never wore business attire even when he should have.
 His shoes would suck big donkey donuts in the snow or mud so he didn’t venture into such environments.
-They didn’t have steel toes, so he had to ask someone else do his jobsite inspections for him.
+They didn’t have steel toes, so he had to ask someone else to do his jobsite inspections for him.
 Sure he had fewer shoes, but because of that, he was limited in where he could go, what he could do, and how much he enjoyed those activities.
 Just another sort of strange obsession, I suppose.

 I have a different sort of obsession that I suspect sprang from a time when I had little money, but couldn’t earn the money I needed because I couldn’t afford the necessary tools.
 A frustrating situation many of our Gentle Readers may also have experienced.